cloudflare/cloudflare-docs/content/cache/how-to/purge-cache/purge-by-single-file.md

 {{<Aside type="warning" header="Warning">}}

-If you have in place a [Transform Rule](/rules/transform/) that is removing part of a URL path, when performing single file purge, you must use the non-transform (end user) URL so that purge can take effect.
+If you have in place a [Transform Rule](/rules/transform/) that is modifying part of a URL path, when performing single file purge, you must use the non-transform (end user) URL so that purge can take effect.

 {{</Aside>}}